-- Communicate health information to a wide range of audiences through various media channels. - Define public health and related roles and responsibilities of government, non-government agencies, and private organizations. - Assess the values and perspectives of diverse individuals, communities, and cultures, and their influence on health behaviors, choices, and practices. - Discuss major local, state, national, and global health challenges. - Discuss the interconnectedness among the physical, social, and environmental aspects of community health. - Analyze ethical concerns and conflicts of interest that arise in the field of public health. - Recognize the impact of policies and legislation on individual and population health. - Assess the source and quality of health information and data related to individual and community health. - Advocate for evidence-based social, political, and economic changes that improve the health of individuals and communities.
+- Define public health and related roles and responsibilities of government, non-government agencies, and private organizations. - Assess the values and perspectives of diverse individuals, communities, and cultures, and their influence on health behaviors, choices, and practices. - Advocate for social, political, and economic changes that improve the health of individuals and communities.